wallarm/product-documentation/docs/latest/updating-migrating/what-is-new.md

 ## Overview

-The Wallarm filtering node has been re-engineered, transitioning from a **Ruby-based** implementation to one based on the **Go language and frameworks**.
+The Wallarm node has been re-engineered, transitioning from a **Ruby-based** implementation to one based on the **Go language and frameworks**.
 With this release, we focus on making the solution faster, more scalable, and more resource-efficient, both now and for the future development.

 Regarding the exact metrics, the following performance improvements have been made: